-3[•] 1Now I am sending my messenger ahead of me to clear the way; then suddenly the Lord for whom you long will enter the sanctuary.
-The envoy of the covenant which you so greatly desire already comes, says Yahweh of hosts.
-2Who can bear the ^{3:19} day of his coming and remain standing when he appears?
+• 1Now I am sending my messenger ahead of me, to clear the way; then, suddenly, the Lord, for whom you long, will enter the Sanctuary.
+The envoy of the Covenant which you so greatly desire, already comes, says Yahweh of hosts.
+2Who can bear the day of his coming and remain standing when he appears?
 For he will be like fire in the foundry and like the lye used for bleaching.

-3He will be as a refiner or a fuller.
-He will purify the sons of Levi and refine them like gold and silver.
-So Yahweh thew 19:1: the will of God regarding marriage is that the two remain together as one.
-The one who betrays his wife cannot encounter God.
+He will be as a refiner or a fuller.
+He will purify the sons of Levi and refine them, like gold and silver.
+So Yahweh will have priests who will present the offering as it should be.
+4Then Yahweh will accept with pleasure the offering of Judah and Jerusalem, as in former days.